Tradeoffs and Comparison Complexity: Experimental Evidence

-We run experiments mirroring the simulation exercises in Section \ref{SEC:reversals} to show that preference reversals can be explained as an outgrowth of comparison complexity.
-Specifically, we establish the presence of reversals in lottery and intertemporal choice, and test the novel model prediction that these reversals can be eliminated by manipulating the ease of comparing options to the price list.
+We run experiments mirroring the simulation exercises in Section \ref{SEC:reversals} to test our model predictions on preference reversals.
+Specifically, we establish the presence of reversals in lottery and intertemporal choice, and test the novel model prediction that these reversals can be eliminated by manipulating the ease of comparing options to prices.

-In each domain, we construct two sets of ``base" options: 3 high-risk and 3 low-risk lotteries, and 3 high-delay and 3 low-delay payoff flows (see Table \ref{tab:reversals}).
-We elicit binary choices between these sets of options, as well as multiple price list valuations of each option.
-In these valuation tasks, we experimentally vary the ease of comparing each option to the price list: for lotteries, we elicit certainty equivalents as well as probability equivalents using a yardstick lottery that pays \$24 with $p$\% chance; for intertemporal choice, we elicit present value equivalents as well as time equivalents using a yardstick option that pays \$27.5 in $t$ days.
-We elicit choices and valuations for both the base options as well as a ``scaled-up'' version of each option, where we multiply payouts by a scale factor of 1.6.
+In each domain, we construct two sets of ``base'' options: 3 high-risk and 3 low-risk lotteries, and 3 high-delay and 3 low-delay payoff flows (see Table \ref{tab:reversals}).
+We elicit binary choices between these sets of options, as well as multiple price list (MPL) valuations of each option.
+In these valuation tasks, we manipulate the ease of comparing each option to the price list: for lotteries, we elicit both certainty equivalents and probability equivalents using a yardstick lottery that pays \$24 with $p$\% chance; for intertemporal choice, we elicit both present value equivalents and time equivalents using a yardstick that pays \$27.5 in $t$ days.
+We elicit choices and valuations for both the base options as well as a ``scaled-up'' version of each option, where we multiply payouts by a factor of 1.6.

 Recall the predictions developed in Section \ref{SEC:reversals}.
-First, binary choice probabilities will favor low-risk (low-delay) options over high-risk (high-delay) options.\footnote{These options were calibrated so that under the preferences estimated from our binary choice data, the low-risk/low-delay options are preferred.} Second, valuations will be higher for high-risk (high-delay) options compared to low-risk (low-delay) options when they are valued in terms of money.
+First, binary choice probabilities will favor low-risk (low-delay) options over high-risk (high-delay) options.\footnote{We calibrated these options so that under the preferences estimated from our binary choice data, the low-risk/low-delay options are preferred.} Second, valuations will be higher for high-risk (high-delay) options compared to low-risk (low-delay) options when they are valued in terms of money.
 Third, these relative valuations will flip when options are instead valued using probability equivalents (time equivalents).